What to look for in a road bike under £2000?

 However, the comfortable frame smoothed out bumps in the road, the handling was nimble and predictable and there’s mudguard eyelets which mean you could use this as a winter bike if need be.
 The geometry is no slump, however, and if you want to you can get into a low and aerodynamic position.

-CAAD stands for ‘Cannondale Advanced Aluminium Design’ and the CAAD12 is the brand’s showpiece, demonstrating exactly what can be achieved with aluminium.
+CAAD stands for ‘Cannondale Advanced Aluminium Design’ and the CAAD13 is the brand’s showpiece, demonstrating exactly what can be achieved with aluminium.

-An ideal crit racing machine, the CAAD12 is renowned for its long and low geometry paired with handling which is second to none.
+An ideal crit racing machine, the CAAD13 is renowned for its long and low geometry paired with handling which is second to none.

-Slender tubing demonstrated that aerodynamics isn’t necessarily top of the list here, but the 6069 aluminium alloy put to work allows for the best low weight to high stiffness balance.
+Slender tubing demonstrated that aerodynamics isn’t necessarily top of the list here, but the SmartForm C1 Premium aluminium alloy put to work allows for the best low weight to high stiffness balance.
 SmartForm techniques offer smoother butting within the tubes, putting an end to abrupt changes in wall thickness and thus reducing stress whilst optimising weight.
-A size 52cm came in at 7.6kg.
+Cobined with the BallinTec Carbon SAVE fork, a size 52cm came in at 7.6kg.

 Nestled within the ‘Competition’ category of Giant’s ranges, the Advanced is at the lower end of the scale but shares the same carbon frame as more expensive Advanced Pro models (albeit with an aluminium steerer instead of a full carbon fork).
-This model comes with Shimano Ultegra throughout excluding the cassette.
+This model comes with Shimano Ultegra rim brakes, with a Ultegra disc brake version just popping over the threshold at £2,099.

 At just 7.76kg, it’s a lightweight machine.
 The frame is strong, performance grade stuff and the front end is constructed from one single piece, coupled with Giant’s OverDrive steerer this creates a stiffer ride quality and better handling.